These Instagram-Famous Sisters Are Secretly The Daughters Of A Prominent Anti-Muslim Activist

 Jackie retweeted her sister's tweet about Obama, adding that "Listening to Obama talk about ISIS is like listening to me talk about boys.
 I too don't understand the enemy."

-In March, all four sisters posed for a photo with failed conservative candidate for Mayor of New York Bo Dietl and endorsed him.
+In March, all four sisters posed for a photo with failed conservative candidate for mayor of New York Bo Dietl and endorsed him.

 Jackie shared her own photo with Dietl, saying he would "MAKE NEW YORK GREAT AGAIN!"